 Fire Academy Program Outcomes

-The Fire Science program at Lansing Community College offers students Associate Degrees in Fire Science Technology and Fire Science/Basic EMT, Certificate of Completion in the Fire Science Academy, and an opportunity to complete a Bachelor Degree in Fire Science from Lake Superior State University at home.
+The Fire Science program at Lansing Community College offers students a chance to earn an Associate Degree in Fire Science Technology, Fire Science/Basic EMT, Certificate of Completion in the Fire Science Academy, and an opportunity to complete a Bachelor Degree in Fire Science from Lake Superior State University at home.
 The knowledge and skills obtained from these academic programs is based on professional and industry standards.
 After the students successfully complete their Associate Degree they will be able to:

 - Identify and explain fire service technology that is currently utilized, and the impact future technological advances will have on the direction of the fire service.